Quantum Voting Protocol for Centralized and Distributed Voting Based on Phase-Flip Counting: Introduction

 In addition, in contrast to multi-particle complex constructions, our protocol leverages a minimal gate set-Hadamard and controlled Z gates-to encode votes purely via phase flips on entangled candidate registers.
 This phase-flip counting approach avoids complex multi-party measurements or large-scale entangled state distribution.
 Therefore, it can be considered more amenable to near-term hardware.
 In addition, it offers a direct measurement-based tally that scales linearly in the number of voters and candidates.

+Furthermore, we provide a rigorous anonymity analysis based on the exact structure of the identity-register density matrix, including a lightweight identity-dephasing augmentation under which the identity register becomes exactly maximally mixed, a finite-statistics analysis of the CHSH verification subroutine with explicit completeness and soundness bounds, and a structured comparison with existing quantum voting protocols (Table~\ref{tab:comparison}).

-\textbf{Organization:} This paper is organized as follows: We first present the centralized single-machine voting model to establish the core concepts.
-Subsequently, Section \ref{sec:dist} extends this framework to distributed environments.
-Section \ref{sec:tallying} describes counting (tallying) method.
-Section \ref{sec:examples} provides analytical examples for 4 voters with 2 candidates and 8 voters with 3 candidates.
-Section \ref{sec:discussion} provides complexity analyzes and discusses security and practical issues and lists some limitations.
+\textbf{Organization:} \paragraph{Organization} The remainder of this paper is organized as follows.
+Section~\ref{sec:center} presents the centralized single-machine voting model, establishing the core concepts.
+Section~\ref{sec:dist} extends this framework to distributed environments with entanglement-based verification.
+The tallying (counting) method is described in Section~\ref{sec:tallying}.
+Section~\ref{sec:examples} provides analytical examples for 4 voters with 2 candidates and 8 voters with 3 candidates.
+Section~\ref{sec:complexity} analyzes the computational and measurement complexity of the protocols.
+Section~\ref{sec:security} presents the formal security analysis, establishing the identity-dephasing framework and the CHSH verification subroutine.
+Section~\ref{sec:numerical} presents the numerical simulation results under ideal and noisy conditions.
+Finally, Section~\ref{sec:discussion} discusses practical implementation issues, limitations, and concludes the paper.